| Crates.io | croner |

 It is also possible to use the following "nicknames" as pattern.

-This method enables the inclusion of seconds in the cron pattern, but it's not mandatory.
-By using this method, you can create cron patterns that either include or omit the seconds field.
+This option enables the inclusion of seconds in the cron pattern, but it's not mandatory.
+By using this option, you can create cron patterns that either include or omit the seconds field.
 This offers greater flexibility, allowing for more precise scheduling without imposing the strict requirement of defining seconds in every pattern.

 Example Usage: